rlabeangeo/Credentials/rlabean-md-resume.md

 - Safely and responsibly operate vehicles off-road and on minimally maintained trails
 - Present daily geological findings to senior staff and assist with determining direction of drill programs
-- Log RC chips and diamond drilled core to determine geology, structure, mineralization, and alteration of the subsurface within
--arlin type, sedimentary hosted, low sulfidation epithermal deposits
+- Log RC chips and diamond drilled core to determine geology, structure, mineralization, and alteration of the subsurface within arlin type, sedimentary hosted, low sulfidation epithermal deposits
 - Maintain a logging rate of at least 200 feet of core per day
 - Assist with interpretation of core geology into regional geology
 - Identify structural features on down-hole televiewer data using WellCAD software
-- Manage sampling and QA/QC of core to determine geochemical characteristic of core and to maintain proper NI 43-101 -ompliance
+- Manage sampling and QA/QC of core to determine geochemical characteristic of core and to maintain proper NI 43-101 ompliance
-- Promote a safety centered workplace by attending and organizing safety meetings, rectifying any hazardous conditions or actions, -nd holding all individuals accountable to participate in a safe workplace
+- Promote a safety centered workplace by attending and organizing safety meetings, rectifying any hazardous conditions or actions, nd holding all individuals accountable to participate in a safe workplace
 - Initiated a strict data inspection and validation campaign to ensure database was correctly updated
 - Engage in field mapping and sampling campaigns to find and expand surface geological/geochemical anomalies
 - Work alone or with a small team in remote areas of NV with limited communications coverage